iipc/awesome-web-archiving/README.md

 * [warc-discovery](https://github.com/ukwa/webarchive-discovery) (Stable) - WARC and ARC indexing and discovery tools.

-* [WARClight](https://github.com/web-archive-group/warclight) (In Development) - Blacklight instance operating on WARCs indexed using [warc-discovery](https://github.com/ukwa/webarchive-discovery).
+* [Warclight](https://github.com/archivesunleashed/warclight) (In Development) - A Project Blacklight based Rails engine that supports the discovery of web archives held in the WARC and ARC formats.
+Designed to work with [warc-discovery](https://github.com/ukwa/webarchive-discovery).

 #### Utilities